RUC-NLPIR/GISA/README.md

 Please follow the instruction in `eval_script` for evaluation.

 ## Submission
 Please send your results to yutaozhu94 AT gmail.com or use [HuggingFace leaderboard submission system](https://huggingface.co/spaces/RUC-NLPIR/GISA-LeaderBoard).
-We review PRs periodically and merge approved results.
+We will merge approved results periodically.

 ## Citation
 ```bibtex